replicatedhq/help-center/content/docs/kubernetes/customer-installations/managing-storage.md

 {{< linked_headline "HostPath Storage Provisioner" >}}

 As an alternative to the Rook storage provisioner, Replicated provides a host path provisioner.
-This provisioner is ideal in single node installations to aviod the overhead of Rook.
-This provisioner can be enabled by passing in additional flags to the Replicated kubernetes init scripts.
+This provisioner is ideal in single node installations to avoid the overhead of Rook.
+This provisioner can be enabled by passing in additional flags to the Replicated Kubernetes init scripts.
 See the example below:

 ```yaml
 curl -sSL https://get.replicated.com/kubernetes-init | sudo bash -s storage-provisioner=hostpath